top of page

 Below is a student's work titled 'How Design Can Help Those Undergoing Intimate Partner Violence,' which is the result of an interdisciplinary collaboration between the Graphic Design and Psychology departments.

-Psychology Research on the 'Improving strategies of IPV victims through understanding the effects of personality on IPV victims’ interpretation and stress management,' supervised by Associate Professor of Psychology, Dr. Kris Owens
+Psycology Research the 'Improving strategies of IPV victims through understanding the effects of personality on IPV victims’ interpretation and stress management,' supervised by Associate Professor of Psychology, Dr. Kris Owens

 Below is a student's work focused on developing WATTZ, a Conceptual Augmented Reality Global Positioning System (GPS) Head-Up Display designed to enhance the user experience with navigation systems.
 The student conducted rigorous research on users' needs and the current market for Augmented Reality navigation systems.
 She then performed iterative usability testing to refine her prototype (Click to see the design process).